 - incur debt and liens;

-- pay dividends;
+- · pay dividends;

 - make redemptions and repurchases of capital stock;

 - make loans and investments;

 - prepay, redeem or repurchase debt;

 - engage in acquisitions, consolidations, asset dispositions, sale-leaseback transactions and affiliate transactions;

 - change our business;

 - amend some of our debt and other material agreements;

 - issue and sell capital stock of subsidiaries;

 - · restrict distributions from subsidiaries; and

 - grant negative pledges to other creditors.

 The Amended and Restated Senior Secured Credit Facility contains covenants which place restrictions on the incurrence of debt beyond the restrictions described above, the payment of dividends, sale of assets, mergers and acquisitions and the granting of liens.
 Our Amended and Restated Senior Secured Credit Facility has a financial covenant which requires us to maintain a minimum fixed charge coverage ratio.
 The covenant requires that, if availability under the revolver (a) on any date is less than \$200.0 million, or (b) for three consecutive business days is less than \$250.0 million, we maintain a minimum fixed charge coverage ratio of 1.00 to 1.00.
-As of March 4, 2017, we had availability under our revolver of \$1,207.7 million, our fixed charge coverage ratio was greater than 1.00 to 1.00, and we were in compliance with the senior secured credit facility's financial covenant.
-Upon closing of the Merger, we expect that all amounts due under the Amended and Restated Senior Secured Credit Facility, Tranche 1 Term Loan and Tranche 2 Term Loan will be paid in accordance with the terms of the Merger Agreement (See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Future Liquidity").
+As of March 3, 2018, we had availability under our revolver of \$2,942.0 million, our fixed charge coverage ratio as defined in our credit agreement was greater than 1.00 to 1.00, and we were in compliance with the senior secured credit facility's financial covenant.
+Upon closing of the Merger, we expect that all amounts due under the Amended and Restated Senior Secured Credit Facility will be paid in accordance with the terms of the Merger Agreement (See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Future Liquidity").